|Location:||Near Skibbereen, West Cork.|

 |1992||Irish Sky Garden created.|

 Liss Ard Gardens is sort of modern garden, an experiment in the country of traditional garden architecture.
 A garden created by modern artists, financed by its guest houses and regular music events.
 The 200-acre estate has two hotels, the Georgian Liss Ard House and the Victorian Liss Ard Lake Lodge.
 Once a full-service hotel and extensively covered in magazines, it was a retreat for numerous celebrities, including Oasis, Lou Reed, Van Morrison, Patti Smith and Nick Cave.
-It was a location for photo shootings.
+It was also a location for photo shootings.

 The garden is segmented into four elements: stone, wood, sky, and water.
 One of them, sky, was designed by the American artist James Turrell.
 He is famous for the Roden Crater in Arizona.